stavralf/Forest-Fires-Greece-from-2000-to-2021/README.md

 # Forest_Fires_Greece-2000-2021-
-A quick survey on Forest Fires in Greece in the 21st Century.
+This is a survey presentation on the Forest Fires in Greece throughout the 21st Century, so far.
+We demonstrate the aggregate land damage through multiple visualizations followed by investigation of the impact under a regional perspective.
+Moreover, we define and analyze the phenomenon of Megafires and their grave consequences on land and people's lives.
-We present basic visuals about the Forest fires and their impact on land loss and we define and focus on the phenomenon of Megafires.
-Furthermore, we briefly analyze the imporatnce of Fire Prevention and we investigate funding imbalances existing in funding policies in Greece between Fire Prevention and Fire Suppression.
+Moving forward, we briefly analyze the crucial role of Fire Prevention while searching and raising concern for funding imbalances between Fire Prevention and Fire Suppression policy-making.

-Through this quick presentation we wish to uncover the importnace of Fire Prevention through arguing that Fire Suppression is not sufficient enough for dealing with the increasingly dangerous fire seasons in Greece.
+In conclusion, this presentation aims to highlight the importance of Fire Prevention emphasizing that Fire Suppression is a necessary but not sufficient strategy for dealing with the increasingly dangerous fire seasons in Greece that usually culminate in irreparable, destructive Megafires.